 The tastes of ingredients in TCM also determine what Organs and Meridians they target.
-As such lotus roots are thought to target the Stomach, the Liver and the Lung.
-In TCM the Stomach is responsible for receiving and ripening ingested food and fluids.
-It is also tasked with descending the digested elements downwards to the Small Intestine.
-The Liver on the other hand is often referred as the body's "general" because it is in charge of regulating the movements of Qi and the Body Fluids.
+As such Ou Jie is thought to target the Liver, the Lung and the Stomach.
+In TCM the Liver is often referred as the body's "general" because it is in charge of regulating the movements of Qi and the Body Fluids.
 It also takes a leading role in balancing our emotions.
 In addition to performing respiration, the Lungs are thought in TCM to be a key part of the production chain for Qi and the Body Fluids that nourish the body.
+The Stomach is responsible for receiving and ripening ingested food and fluids.
+It is also tasked with descending the digested elements downwards to the Small Intestine.

 Lotus root exerts anti-oxidant and anti-obesity effects and could be used as a functional and nutraceutical ingredient in combatting obesity-related diseases.1